hipstas/spokenweb/README.md

 1. Open a new terminal window (Mac) or command prompt (Windows).

 2. Run (or copy and paste) the following command to download the latest version of the Docker image.
-Be sure to hit return!
+Be sure to hit 'return'!
 Be warned: this step takes the longest.
 Depending on your system, it could take up to 15 minutes.

 ```
 docker pull hipstas/spokenweb